frankiensteinne/python-bootcamp/day-1/README.md

 ## Conclusion
 - This is the first of the 100 days and 100 major projects I will be doing with Python.
 I am excited to grow as a programmer and hope to build a daily programming habit.
-Summarize the key takeaways from the project and how they align with your learning goals.